 How does StarTree Cloud solve it?

 To simplify this process and reduce the burden on operators, StarTree Cloud provides the Segment Refresh Task.
 Instead of requiring manual compaction and cleanup, this task automates the entire process of segment replacement.
 It takes a set of input segments, processes them to generate new segments by merging, transforming, or rolling up the data, and then atomically replaces the old segments with the new ones.
 With this mechanism, queries always see a consistent dataset, even when replacement is in progress.
-The Segment Refresh Task, therefore, offers a better, more reliable way to manage upserts in Pinot, ensuring correctness while optimizing storage and performance.What is Segment Refresh Task and How It Works
+The Segment Refresh Task, therefore, offers a better, more reliable way to manage upserts in Pinot, ensuring correctness while optimizing storage and performance.What is Segment Refresh Task and How It Works?

 This new segment is immediately made visible to queries, while the old segments with no valid documents are removed eventually.
 The result is that queries only need to scan the refreshed segment, which reduces latency and saves storage space.
 Importantly, this process guarantees atomicity: queries never encounter a partial replacement where some data is missing or duplicated.